 The Nottingham Core Strategic Housing Market Assessment; Affordable Housing Needs update 2009 identifies the level of need for each authority based upon current and future projections and the development targets outlined in the East Midlands Regional Plan.
-The need levels are estimated to be 445 net affordable housing per annum- 7,565 between 2011-2028 (Source: Nottingham Core Strategic Housing Market Assessment Needs Update 2009 n.b.: potential levels of affordable housing need and does not take into account viability considerations and other policy factors.)
+The need levels were estimated in 2009 to be 445 net affordable homes per annum (7,565 between 2011-2028).
+This estimate was increased in 2012 to 535 per annum.
+(Source: Nottingham Core Strategic Housing Market Assessment Affordable Housing Needs Updates 2009 and 2012 n.b.: potential levels of affordable housing need and does not take into account viability considerations and other policy factors.)